Neill Borowski, TAP Into Camden Published August 31, 2023

 “I chose women born between 1947 to 1959 because they are the primary benefactors of the Civil Rights Movement,” Morris said

 Following the success of the focus group, a survey was developed to expand the findings of the meeting, and was disseminated to nearly 200 Black women graduates of the 1965-79 classes.
 More than 50 percent responded to questions about the people and factors that most contributed to their personal and career success.
-The results of the survey were presented at the Simmons College Black Symposium in April 2013.
+The results of the survey were presented at the Simmons University Black Symposium in April 2013.

 WOD’s main objective is to teach teens about setting life goals, career options, importance of education, safe sex and overcoming mental health issues.